No. 006 - Rat de Cave Candle Holder

 Iron, fruitwood

-Rat de cave (cellar rat), candle holders were used to light French Burgandy wine cellars in the 18th and 19th Centuries.
-Crafted in three parts, with the handle designed to be hung on the rim of a wine barrel from the length of the shaft, anchored in the fruitwood base, and an independent spiralling lifter that controls the height of the candle.
+Rat de Cave candle holders were used to light French Burgandy wine cellars in the 18th and 19th Centuries.
+Crafted in three parts, with the iron handle designed to be hung on the rim of a wine barrel from the length of the shaft, anchored in the fruitwood base, and an independent spiralling lifter that controls the height of the candle.

-The name ‘rat de cave’ is said to have come from those that were tasked to run into the cellar - known as cellar rats, as well as the shape of the hook that resembles a rat’s tale.
+The name ‘rat de cave’ is said to have come from those that were tasked to run into the cellar - known as cellar rats, as well as the shape of the hook that resembles a rat’s tale, as rodents were prevalent in the cellars.

 Previous